harding/scaling-book/x.payment_batching/payment_batching.md

 ## Combining batching with other opt-in scaling techniques

-Payment batching works well with all the techniques described in this guide, but some combinations are especially notable:
+Payment batching works well with all the techniques described in this book, but some combinations are especially notable:

 ### Changeless transactions